dawoodxv/dawoodxv/README.md

 <p>Welcome to my profile! </br> I'm a 3rd-year Computer Science student currently enrolled in the co-op program at the <b>University of Manitoba</b> in <b>Winnipeg, Canada</b>.

-- 🌱 I’m continuously learning and exploring new technologies in the field of computer science.
+- I’m continuously learning and exploring new technologies in the field of computer science.
-- 👯 I’m open to collaborating on interesting projects and connecting with fellow developers.
-- 💬 Ask me about anything (within reason).
 - 📫 You can reach me through [safdarmd@myumanitoba.ca](mailto:safdarmd@myumanitoba.ca) or connect with me on [LinkedIn](https://www.linkedin.com/in/dawoodxv).
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy hiking and biking in my free time.</p>